vcmueller/project-data-engineering/README.md

 ## How to Run

-In order to successfully execute the application and verify the results, the follow steps should be followed:
+In order to successfully execute the application and verify the results, follow the steps below:
 1. Clone the GitHub repository by running the following command in the terminal/command line:
     ```
     git clone https://github.com/vcmueller/project-data-engineering.git